dylanz13/Timer-App/README.md

 As a user, I want to be able to add a description to any selected subject <br>
 As a user, I want to be able to add a time to the end of any selected subject <br>
 As a user, I want to be able to see the past subjects that I have completed<br>
-As a user, I want to be able to select a time that will count down as I do my work, automatically giving myself any breaks (which will print out in the terminal).
-This timer should also deduct time from the time I have assigned any given subject of focus, printing out an alert when this happens and pausing the timer.<br>
+As a user, I want to be able to select a time that will count down as I do my work.
+This timer should also deduct time from the time I have assigned any given subject of focus, printing out an alert when this happens.<br>
+As a user, I want to be able to save my subject list and current timer state to file (if I so choose) <br>
+As a user, I want to be able to be able to load my subject list and current timer state from file (if I so choose) <br>
 </ul>